Driving the Green Deal: How can biofuels help decarbonise EU transport?

 But will the EU be able to fully mobilise all of the tools it has at hand to reach carbon-neutrality by 2050 – without overlooking the current 2020 goals?
 As stated in the EU's 2020 Renewable Energy Goals Progress Reports, more than half of Member States still need to meet their targets, with a clear deceleration since 2015.

-EURACTIV invites you to this interactive Stakeholder Forum to discuss the role of biofuels in the transport industry, in order to attain a carbon-neutral future and explore all solutions required to achieve the targets and ambitions of the Green Deal.
+EURACTIV invites you to this Virtual Conference to discuss the role of biofuels in the transport industry, in order to attain a carbon-neutral future and explore all solutions required to achieve the targets and ambitions of the Green Deal.
 Questions will include:

 - Is the Green Deal enough to lead to reduce transport emissions?